Life in Lansing

 Museums, Parks, and Other Attractions

 Take a stroll outside.
-There's over 40 parks, trails, and gardens in the Lansing area to choose from, including the scenic River Trail and Fenner Nature Center.
+There's over 40 parks, trails, and gardens in the Lansing area to choose from, including the scenic River Trail.
 Learn about local history on one of the Historical Society of Greater Lansing's walking tours.
 Or spend an afternoon at one of the countless museums in the area like Impression 5 Science Center, Michigan Historical Museum, Michigan Women's Historical Center, R.E.
 Olds Transportation Museum, or Meridian Historical Village.

 Michigan State University is just a few minutes down the road.
 Visit campus for crowd pleasers like the Broad Art Museum, MSU Museum, Bug House, and Small Animals Day.
 While you're there, check out some of the most beautiful gardens in the area and grab some freshly made ice cream or chocolate cheese at the Dairy Store.
 And of course, the University of Michigan and Central Michigan University are just a short drive away!